SmartPolarBear/barrel/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learned, inspire, and create_on_heap.
+Contributions are what make the open source community such an amazing place to be learned, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)